-ProFound was asked by CBI to identify high potential product-market combinations in three natural ingredient sectors in Indonesia: seaweed, essential oils and plant extracts.
+We identified high potential product-market combinations in three natural ingredient sectors in Indonesia: seaweed, essential oils and plant extracts.
 Read all about it in our latest newsletter.
-Also get an update on our upcoming projects and our recent work: developing a story for Pakistan, the launch of the South African natural ingredients strategy in the National Development Plan and finding matches between buyers and suppliers from Tunisia, South Africa and Peru at SIAL.
+Also get an update on our upcoming projects and our recent work.
+We developed a story for Pakistan, helped the launch of the South African natural ingredients strategy and found matches between buyers and suppliers from Tunisia, South Africa and Peru at SIAL.

-ProFound’s sister company Green Rhino is in full swing accelerating activities in Kenya working on food safety with several partners and companies.
+ProFound’s sister company Green Rhino is in full swing.
+The company is accelerating activities in Kenya by working on food safety with several partners and companies.
 Read our latest newsletter for an update on agreements with SNV, Kirinyaga County, Mango producer Burton & Bamber/Sweetundam and Biovision Africa Trust.

 Hunza Organics, one of the participants in the CBI Natural Ingredients programme in Pakistan, just passed its first inspection for FairWild certification.
 We are proud that Hunza Organics used our certification tool the NI-CheckApp to make the implementation of sustainable collection standards cheaper and easier.

-We finalised our contribution to the World Bank’s strategy to increase local economic development in Eastern Indonesia, facilitated a buyer mission in South-East Asia for the Regional BioTrade Project with Helvetas Swiss Intercooperation and launched the Healthy Green Choice project in Kenya.
-Read more in our newsletter
+We finalised our contribution to the World Bank’s strategy to increase local economic development in Eastern Indonesia.
+In 2017 we also facilitated a buyer mission in South-East Asia for the Regional BioTrade Project with Helvetas Swiss Intercooperation.
+Moreover, we launched the Healthy Green Choice project in Kenya.
+Read more in this newsletter!

-ProFound and CBI have made great progress in Northern Pakistan and received an award for work with natural ingredients from the Trade Development Authority of Pakistan.
+ProFound and CBI have made great progress in Northern Pakistan.
+We received an award from the Trade Development Authority of Pakistan for our work with natural ingredients.
 We look back on our work guiding suppliers around the world: from Ethiopia, South Africa and Tunisia to Colombia and Singapore.

-We are ready to pilot the NI-CheckApp with Pukka Herbs, and we look forward to continuing our work in Indonesia and on BioTrade development in Southeast Asia: check out our latest impact story!
+We are ready to pilot the NI-CheckApp with Pukka Herbs.
+The team also looks forward to continuing our work in Indonesia.
+Check out our latest impact story on BioTrade development in Southeast Asia.

 ProFound’s Market Potential Tool now covers both US and European market.
-In the trade fair season, ProFound consultants are supporting suppliers at various international fairs to enter the European market.
-We have even started organising the Organic Africa Pavilion at Biofach 2018.
+In the trade fair season, ProFound consultants support suppliers to enter the European market.
+We have already started organising the Organic Africa Pavilion at Biofach 2018.

-We are also looking forward to start working in Eastern Indonesia for the World Bank and to find opportunities for Pakistani and Cambodian suppliers of value added rice products.
+We are also looking forward to start working in Eastern Indonesia for the World Bank.
+Moreover, we will identify opportunities for Pakistani and Cambodian suppliers of value added rice products.

 The second part of 2016 was full of important moments for ProFound.
 In November, we launched a new website full of our impact stories, solutions and core principles.
 We also won the bid for a Regional BioTrade project in South-East Asia, together with Helvetas Swiss Intercooperation and Klaus Dürbeck Consulting.
-In addition, we continued our important work in designing a pilot project in Northern Pakistan focused on sustainable sourcing of high quality pine nuts.
+In addition, we continued our work in Northern Pakistan, focusing on sustainable sourcing of high quality pine nuts.

 February 2016 marked the successful return of the Organic Africa Pavilion at Biofach 2016.
 Nine exhibitors from Ghana, Senegal, Ethiopia and Zimbabwe presented value-added and speciality products to Biofach visitors.
 Read our newsletter for more information about our impact through the Organic Africa Pavilion.

-At the end of 2015, we were busy preparing for the re-emergence of the Organic Africa Pavilion at Biofach 2016, working with companies from Burkina Faso, Ethiopia, Zimbabwe and Ghana.
-ProFound builds on this concept in future years, offering several type or organisations and individual companies the opportunity to get a full service package for a successful trade fair participation.
+At the end of 2015, we were busy preparing for the re-launch of the Organic Africa Pavilion at Biofach 2016.
+We’re working with companies from Burkina Faso, Ethiopia, Zimbabwe and Ghana.
+ProFound will build on this in future years.
+We’re offering organisations and individual companies the opportunity to get a full service package for a successful trade fair participation.

 In the summer of 2015, ProFound celebrated its 25-year anniversary.
 In this year, our ASPIRE project in Ethiopia gained momentum.
 We have supported 11 honey processors at different trade fairs, connecting them to European buyers and creating new business relationships.
-In this newsletter, you can read more about our work within ASPIRE.
+Read more about our work within ASPIRE in our latest newsletter.

-In the second half of 2014, we were selected by CBI to carry out market research for seven sectors, including natural ingredients for cosmetics, vegetable oils, coffee and honey and sweeteners.
-In the same period, ProFound joined forces with Klaus Dürbeck Consulting, Walter de Boeck and Josef Brinckmann in a network of natural ingredients experts: IN2NI.
+In the second half of 2014, CBI selected us to carry out market research for seven sectors.
+These include natural ingredients for cosmetics, vegetable oils, coffee and honey and sweeteners.
+In the same period, we launched IN2NI: a network of natural ingredients experts, together with Klaus Dürbeck Consulting, Walter de Boeck and Josef Brinckmann.

 In the first half of 2013, we expanded our activities in Latin America.
-ProFound consultant Gustavo Ferro went to a seminar in Colombia regarding market access for Colombian companies to Europe.
-In May, consultant Robbie Hogervorst guided a group of Peruvian companies and Promperu at In-Cosmetics (Paris).
+ProFound consultant Gustavo Ferro went to a seminar in Colombia on market access for Colombian companies to Europe.
+In May, our consultant Robbie Hogervorst guided PromPeru and a group of Peruvian companies at In-Cosmetics (Paris).

 In 2012, ProFound launched the ASPIRE programme in Ethiopia, with our partners SNV, Triodos-Facet and the Ethiopian Apiculture Board.
-ProFound is responsible for supporting access to both domestic and export markets.
+We will support access to both domestic and export markets.
 Read more about the ASPIRE programme in our story on organic honey from Ethiopia.

 In 2011, ProFound welcomed two staff members from the Instituto Boliviano de Comercio Exterior (IBCE) to share knowledge and experience.
 Based on their experiences at our office, they can advise Bolivian exporters about their possible business relationships with European buyers.
 Read more about this interesting exchange in our newsletter of December 2011.

 In the first half of 2011, ProFound became a prominent service provider for the Matchmaking Facility (MMF) of NL Agency.
 MMF aims to stimulate business relations and strengthening the private sector in emerging market.
-In this newsletter, you can read more about this interesting consortium and ProFound´s input.
+Read more about this interesting consortium and ProFound´s input in this newsletter.